Welcome our newest team member – Hannah Jackson, Allied ASID, CSI

 The Gaines Group, PLC is a Virginia based architecture firm with offices in Charlottesville and Harrisonburg.
 Established in 1987, the firm has a dedication to strong ideas, ecological stewardship, and client satisfaction.
 As an award winning residential and commercial building design firm, The Gaines Group, PLC has established a strong reputation of sophisticated design through addressing the specific needs and place for which a project is to be built.
 The firm’s work does not espouse any singular architectural style, but strives to find that which is unique and important within a given project and to express it architecturally.
 The firm offers a comprehensive range of integrated design services including architecture, LEED Consulting, Specification Consulting, Interior Design, Landscape planning, Master Planning, Site Planning, Graphic Design, and Marketing Design.

-Every client makes decisions differently and every projects evolves in a unique fashion.
-However, the big steps are always the same.
+Every client makes decisions differently and every project evolves in a unique fashion.
+However for the design of a home, the big steps are always the same.
 The initial meeting is a conversation to establish the goals, scope, and budget.
-The completion of this meeting usually leaves the Architect with a really good idea of the direction the project is going.
+The completion of this meeting usually leaves the architect with a really good idea of the direction the project is going.
 In the case of this particular project, these initial bubble diagrams and resulting sketch is very similar to the end project almost a year later.

-The next phase is where time is spent, figuring out the details.
-For instance, how does one room relate to anther, what furniture goes there, who will use that room and for what purpose?
+The next phase is where time is spent figuring out the details.
+For instance, how does one room relate to another, what furniture goes where, who will use that room and for what purpose?
 The process of design is as much figuring out the right questions as it is providing aesthetic solutions.

 The design process will include many conversations about materials, costs, aesthetics, and durability.